ucozlab/react-redux/README.md

 For myself, I prefer the `React.createClass` way over the `extends React.Component` way.
 Pete Hunt (former Facebook React team developer) [once wrote](https://github.com/petehunt/react-howto#learning-es6):

 > "You may see some talk about ES6 classes being the preferred way to create React components.
 This is untrue.
-Most people (including Facebook) are using React.createClass().""
+Most people (including Facebook) are using React.createClass()."

 I'm not saying there's anything wrong with the ES6 way, I'm just saying you don't have to feel so bad that you're not doing it the ES6 way.